 Kelp Bass, Paralabrax clathratus

-The Kelp Bass is similar to and can be confused with the Barred Sand Bass, Paralabrax nebulifer (upper two-thirds of body and tail base with dark blotches; third dorsal spine longest and two and a half times longer than second and less than twice as long as second); the Goldspotted Sand Bass, Paralabrax auroguttatus (head, body and fins covered with dense orange spots, third dorsal spine three times longer than second); the Parrot Sand Bass, Paralabrax loro (head covered with orange spots and lines, seven dark bars on the sides; third dorsal spine three times longer than second); and the Spotted Sand Bass, Paralabrax maculatofasciatus (numerous black, brown and orange spots, dark bar from eye to gill cover, third dorsal spine elongated three times longer than second).
+The Kelp Bass can be confused with the Barred Sand Bass, Paralabrax nebulifer (dark blotches on upper two-thirds of body and tail base; third dorsal spine two and a half times longer than second spine); the Goldspotted Sand Bass, Paralabrax auroguttatus ((dense orange spots covering head, body, and fins; third dorsal spine three times longer than second spine); the Parrot Sand Bass, Paralabrax loro (orange spots and lines covering head; seven dark bars on the sides; third dorsal spine three times longer than second spine); and the Spotted Sand Bass, Paralabrax maculatofasciatus (numerous black, brown, and orange spots covering body; dark bar from eye to gill cover; third dorsal spine three times longer than second spine).

 The Kelp Bass is considered to be an excellent food fish and an important game fish with annual catch levels in excess of 500,000 by California party boats.